veusz/veusz/Documents/manual-source/api.rst

-output. :command:`backcolor` is the background color for bitmap files, which is a name or a #RRGGBBAA value (red, green, blue, alpha). :command:`pdfdpi` is the dpi to use when exporting EPS or PDF files. :command:`svgtextastext` says whether to export SVG text as text, rather than curves.
+output. :command:`backcolor` is the background color for bitmap files, which is a name or a #RRGGBBAA value (red, green, blue, alpha). :command:`pdfdpi` is the dpi to use when exporting EPS or PDF files. :command:`svgdpi` is the dpi to use when exporting to SVG files.
+:command:`svgtextastext` says whether to export SVG text as text, rather than curves.

 FilterDatasets